BIOP/ijl-utilities-wrappers/README.md

 - opens the created label image in Fiji
 - cleans the temporary folder

-**NOTE** : The Cellpose wrapper requires to enable the conda command outside of conda prompt, [_cf_ installation instructions](https://github.com/BIOP/ijl-utilities-wrappers/tree/conda-cellpose-wrapper#-enable-conda-command-outside-conda-prompt-).

-<h2>Installation</h2>
+<h2> I. Installation</h2>
 You'll find here some instructions to install the **_Cellpose_** wrapper and some guidance to set up a Cellpose virtual environment.

+**NOTE** : if you rely on conda, the Cellpose wrapper requires to enable the conda command outside of conda prompt, [_cf_ installation instructions below : ](https://github.com/BIOP/ijl-utilities-wrappers/tree/master#-enable-conda-command-outside-conda-prompt-).

-<h3>Cellpose Virtual Environment </h2>
+<h3> I.A.
+Cellpose Virtual Environment </h2>

 You can find [instructions to install Cellpose environment on Cellpose repo](https://github.com/MouseLand/cellpose)

 Please find below some  information, provided "as is" without any warranties of successful installation, nor further support.

-<h4>More on venv installation</h3>
+<h4> I.A.1.
+More on venv installation</h3>

 Please [find here a very detailed installation procedure with venv](https://c4science.ch/w/bioimaging_and_optics_platform_biop/computers-servers/software/gpu-deep-learning/virtualenv/).

-<h4>More on conda installation</h3>
+<h4> I.A.2.
+More on conda installation</h3>

-<h5> Windows </h5>
+<h5> I.A.2.a.
+Windows </h5>
+**NOTE** : if you rely on conda, the Cellpose wrapper requires to enable the conda command outside of conda prompt, [_cf_ installation instructions below : ](https://github.com/BIOP/ijl-utilities-wrappers/tree/master#-enable-conda-command-outside-conda-prompt-).

+<h6> Enable conda command outside conda prompt </h6>
+You need to follow this two steps procedure to enable Windows to use conda from cmd.exe.

+- 1-Into the environment variable , edit PATH , add path to your ``..\Anaconda3\condabin ``default would be ``C:\ProgramData\Anaconda3\condabin``
+- 2-Open a new PowerShell (and/or PowerShell (x86) ), run the following command once to initialize conda:
+  `` conda init``

+From now on you don't need to run a conda prompt you can simply activate a conda env from `` cmd.exe`` .

+To check if it works, you can:
+- 1.Press windows key, type ``cmd.exe`` (to get a command promt)
+- 2.Type ``conda env list``
+  You should get the list of your conda envs.

-<h6> Cellpose-GPU </h6>
+<h6> Conda cellpose-GPU </h6>

-A successful GPU installation was possible with Win10 & NVIDIA GeForce RTX 2080 Ti, following [the detailed installation procedure described for venv](https://c4science.ch/w/bioimaging_and_optics_platform_biop/computers-servers/software/gpu-deep-learning/virtualenv/)
+A successful GPU installation was possible with Win10 & NVIDIA GeForce RTX 2080 Ti, following [the detailed installation procedure described for venv](https://c4science.ch/w/bioimaging_and_optics_platform_biop/computers-servers/software/gpu-deep-learning/virtualenv/) following installation of drivers, VisualStudio, CUDA Toolkit, CuDDN before using Anaconda and the yml file below:

-If you prefer using Anaconda :
 | CUDA Toolkit | cuDNN | cellpose | yml |
 | ------------- | ------------- | ------------- | ------------- |
 | [CUDA Toolkit installer 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-base?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exenetwork) (§)| 7.6.0 | 0.6| [cellpose_biop_gpu.yml file](https://github.com/BIOP/ijl-utilities-wrappers/raw/master/resources/cellpose_biop_gpu.yml) (§§)|